Who is the richest Kardashian and how much do they earn?

 Caitlyn Jenner

-Olympics decathlon star Bruce Jenner, now known as Caitlyn Jenner has a reported net worth of a staggering USD 100 million, according to Celebrity Net Worth.
+Ex Olympics decathlon star Caitlyn Jenner has a reported net worth of a staggering USD 100 million, according to Celebrity Net Worth.
 Besides appearances in Keeping Up With The Kardashians, she also makes handsome figures from her own show I am Cait on E! and from her memoir titled Secrets of My Life.
 When it comes to endorsements, Caitlyn is also deeply involved with makeup giant MAC.

 (Main and feature image: Courtesy Khloe Kardashian/ Instagram)